marco262/my_wiki/data/dnd/class/wizard.md

 ## Arcane Traditions

 When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one of eight schools: Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, Necromancy, or Transmutation.
-The school of Evocation is detailed at the end of the class description; see the Player's Handbook for information on the other schools.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.